Notifiarr/dockwatch/README.md

 - Mass select containers and do a mount compare for them
 - Mass select containers and start/restart/stop/pull/update

+## Network dependencies
+If you have containers that depend on other container networks (Gluetun for example) then this will recognize that.
+- Restart Gluetun -> restart dependencies
+- Stop Gluetun -> stop dependencies
+- Update Gluetun -> re-create dependencies and update the network mode

 ## Socket proxy users
 If you use the docker socket proxy to control granular access to the docker sock then you do not need to add the path variable for `/var/run/docker.sock`